nlivaic/SparkRoseDigital.Template/source/readme.md

 * `feature/`
 * `fix/`

+## Pipelines

+There are three Azure YAML pipelines:

+* `sparkrosedigital_template-pr_pipeline`
+* `sparkrosedigital_template-build_pipeline`
+* `sparkrosedigital_template-release_pipeline`

+All pipelines build and deploy all applications (`Api` and `WorkerServices`) in the solution.

+### Additional pipeline configuration

+To make the pipelines work you have to set them up in Azure DevOps.
+I recommend you name the ADO pipelines just like the files are names (minus the `.yml` suffix).
+This is important because the `sparkrosedigital_template_release_pipeline` is triggered by a successful `sparkrosedigital_template_build_pipeline` run.
+If you decide to name your ADO pipelines differently, make sure you change two things in `sparkrosedigital_template_release_pipeline.yml` - update `source` on line 8 and `definition` on line 39 to match the **build** pipeline name in ADO (if needed).

+`sparkrosedigital_template_release_pipeline.yml` - `project` on line 42 should be the name of your ADO project.

+**All** pipelines works with `master` branch .
+If you are using `main`, remember to do a search and replace.

+## Project naming

+All projects have a prefix `SparkRoseDigital_Template` and pipelines latch onto that detail.
+If you want to start renaming projects, you should also do a search and replace across all the files in the solution.
+Be careful!

+## Versioning

+We are using semver and GitVersion.
+Each commit message gets a suffix (defined in `./githooks/prepare-commit-msg` and recognized in `GitVersion.yml`). `feature/` branch gets a suffix saying GitVersion should bump minor version. `fix/` branch gets a suffix saying GitVersion should bump patch version.
+Bumping major version needs to be done manually by tagging a commit.
+We do not embed the version in the assemblies yet.
+GitVersion depends on `--no-ff` merges to be able to deduce version successfully.
+Make sure your ADO project enforces this, do not allow developers to merge PRs differently!

 ## Generating cert for your local development box

 The template does not use HTTPS, however it can easily be added.
 There is a `.conf` file in there which you need to tweak to your liking.
 Then you need to generate `.crt` and `.key` files for Api.
 These make up the self-signed certificate, and the commands to create the certificate are below, with a dummy password of `rootpw`: